roadrunner-server/roadrunner-docs/intro/config.md

       # This option is required.
 Possible values: amqp, memory, sqs, beanstalk, boltdb
       driver: memory

+      # Driver's configuration
+      #
+      # Should not be empty
+      config:
         # Pipeline priority
         #
         # If the job has priority set to 0, it will inherit the pipeline's priority.
 Default: 10.
         priority: 10

         # Number of job to prefetch from the driver.
         #
         # Default: 100_000.
         prefetch: 10000

     # Pipeline name
     #